 Results will be explained according to different model variables where the impact of the assimilation of radar radial velocity has been explored.
-The variables explored are wind speed at 10 meter altitude, mean sea level pressure, and temperature and humidity, both at 2 meter altitude.
+The variables explored are wind speed at 10-m altitude, mean sea level pressure, and temperature and humidity, both at 2-m altitude.
 These variables are chosen since these are basically the control variables of the model although wind speed is represented by vorticity and divergence in the control variable.
-If these parameters show good results it will be beneficial to the entire model system.
+If these parameters show good results, it will be beneficial to the entire model system.
 Cloud cover is also shown since this often is a complicated variable that is important to get correct.

-The results in sections 6.1-6.4 are presented as the normalized root mean square error (RMSE) between observations and model output.
-The RMSE is defined as:
+The results in sections 6a-d are presented as the normalized root-mean-square error (RMSE) between observations and model output.
+The RMSE is defined as where N is the total number of comparisons n, x is the observed value, and y is the corresponding modeled value.
+The normalization is then performed by dividing by the mean values of the included observations.

-$$RMSE = \sqrt{\frac{\sum{n=1}^{N} (x(n) - y(n))^2}{N}}$$ (3)
+RMSE =

+$$\sqrt{\frac{\sum{n=1}^{N} [x(n) - y(n)]^2}{N}}$$

+, (3)